mcconkey/bluedog-sam/README.md

 To use:
 1. Downlaod the bluedog.html file
 2. Open file using Chrome browswer
-3. Profit
+3. Use the upload file input field on the left to upload pdfs**, repeat with all pdfs which you want to rearrange
+<br />&nbsp;&nbsp;3a. ** any encrypted signed PDFs will not be processed.
+For those types of documents (say something like AF910) you will need to open the document in Adobe Acrobat and print the document using Microsoft Print to PDF.
+This will create a non-encrypted version of the PDF which *should* work.
+4. Use mouse tp rearrange pages, or delete pages you don't want with the 'X' button
+5. If it works share with someone else who might need it
+6. Provide feedback mcconkey@gmail.com

 Known Issues:
-Some PDFs (like signed/encrypted PDFs) only show up blank.
+** Some PDFs (like signed/encrypted PDFs) only show up blank.